-Funding for the Endowment Fund will normally be through grant resources from donors.
+Funding for the Endowment Fund has traditionally been through grant resources from donors.
 Alternatively, some countries may prefer to provide very long-term, interest-free loans, enabling the Crop Trust to generate and use annual investment income for its core mission.
 Such concessional loans could be partially or fully forgiven by the donor at maturity, provided that the economic circumstances of the donor country permit that.

 The Crop Trust is recognized as an essential element of the Funding Strategy of the Plant Treaty.
-The Crop Trust already receives strong political support from governments worldwide, with our recent efforts at the political level leading to the inclusion of “genetic diversity of seeds” into the proposed United Nations Sustainable Development Goals:
+The Crop Trust already receives strong political support from governments worldwide, with our efforts at the political level leading to the inclusion of “genetic diversity of seeds” into the United Nations Sustainable Development Goals:

 Goal 2.
 End hunger, achieve food security and improved nutrition, and promote sustainable agriculture: